 Favorite books and resources are hard to narrow down to a list of ten!
-So, today I’m sharing a hodgepodge of favorites – lists and more! ~this post contains affiliate links that help support Hodgepodge.
+So, today I’m sharing a hodgepodge of favorites – lists and more! ~this post contains affiliate links.
 Please see our disclosure policy.

 10 Nostalgic Read Alouds – “Winkin, Blinkin and Nod sailed off in a wooden shoe” Mother Goose, Book House books, Dick and Jane and more.

 Favorite Devotionals and Other Resources – “This list of devotionals would be great to start with this new year or any time of year.
 Here’s our virtual stack.”

 10 Christian Resources for Adolescence – “When the children turn twelve the much-anticipated trip with dad becomes a reality.”

 Our favorite bird field guides – “look up your favorite bird and listen to its call.*favorite! favorite!”

 Goodnight Moon “in the great green room…” So much of a favorite that we have two copies.